 - We believe that Equity is the condition that ensures the safety, wellbeing, respect, and just treatment for all.
 Working towards Equity is the charge to dismantle and undercut systemic injustice.

 - Diversity is the recognition of individual differences.
-These differences can be marked along sociological dimensions such as race, ethnicity, age, gender, gender identity, gender expression, sexual orientation, physical ability, nationality, language, religious belief, political belief, and socio-economic background; and institutional dimensions such as organizational structure, hierarchy, and tenure.
+These differences can be marked along sociological dimensions such as race, ethnicity, age, gender, gender identity, gender expression, sexual orientation, disability, nationality, language, religious belief, political belief, and socio-economic background; and institutional dimensions such as organizational structure, hierarchy, and tenure.

 - Inclusion is the active, intentional, and ongoing effort to ensure equal access and a sense of belonging for all members.
 This work includes continually reckoning with how implicit bias affects our everyday interactions.